618 Richard Jobson

 Biography

-Defender Richard Jobson joined Hull City in February 1985 for a £40,000 fee and went on to become the club’s finest defender for a generation in the last two decades of the 20th century.
+Defender Richard Jobson joined Hull City in February 1985 for a £40,000 fee and went on to become the club’s finest defender for a generation during the last two decades of the 20th century.
 But the early signs were not promising – he was returning to the city of his birth under the protective wing of manager Brian Horton, but within weeks of signing he had gone AWOL and his City career appeared over before it had properly begun.
-It is therefore testament to Jobson’s improving attitude, and Horton’s splendid man-management skills, that Jobbo returned to the City fold at the start of the 1985/86 to commence action in the Second Division following promotion the previous May.
+It is therefore testament to Jobson’s improving attitude, and Horton’s splendid man-management skills, that Jobbo returned to the City fold at the start of the 1985/86 season to commence action in Division Two, following City’s promotion the previous May.
 For the next five seasons Jobson was a firm first team fixture – rarely injured, rarely flustered, always strong in the air, always tough in the tackle and always willing to step out of defence and prompt attacks with the ball at his feet.

-Jobson joined Oldham Athletic in August 1990 and played in every game as the Latics won promotion to the First Division, placing him at a level of football commensurate with his talent.
-He was a first team regular for Oldham’s three seasons in the top flight, scoring nine goals and in 1994 playing in a FA Cup Semi-Final.
-Playing in the Premier League, tasting FA Cup glory – Jobbo came close to both of these with City, but it took the move to Oldham to deliver in full.
-As the 1990s wore on and Jobson entered his 30s injuries became more regular and he played less frequently.
-In October 1995 Leeds United paid £1 million for Jobson’s services as relegated Oldham cashed in their prized assets, but in two seasons at Elland Road Richard started only 26 matches for the Premier League side and was loaned to Southend United.
-Early in 1998 Joe Royle, Jobson’s manager at Oldham now in charge at Manchester City, secured his signature a second time but more injuries kept him out of the game for over a year.
-When he returned at the start of the 1999/00 season the old consistency came back and Jobson was a first team regular as the Maine Road side finished second in the League, winning promotion to the Premier League.
-He had three further seasons at Tranmere and Rochdale before retiring in the 2003 close season.
+As the 1990s wore on and Jobson entered his thirties, injuries became more regular and he played less frequently, taking his tally to eleven goals in 225 appearances.
+In October 1995 Premier League side Leeds United paid £1 million for his services as relegated Oldham cashed in their prized assets, but in two seasons at Elland Road Richard made only 26 appearances for the Whites and scored once – in January 1998 he was loaned to League Division 2 side Southend United where he scored once in eight appearances.
+In March 1998 Joe Royle, Jobson’s manager at Oldham Athletic who was now in charge at League Division 1 side Manchester City, secured his signature a second time but more injuries kept him out of the game for over a year.
+When he returned to the Citizens’ first team at the start of the 1999/00 season the old consistency came back and Jobson was a first team regular as the Maine Road side finished second in League Division 1, winning promotion to the Premier League.
+He left Manchester City in December 2000 having scored four goals in 57 appearances, having just spent a month on loan back at Watford, his first senior club, where he made 2 appearances for the League Division 1 side.

 Details